akashgreninja/greninjaSec/README.md

-# � GreninjaSec — Kubernetes Security Scanner
+# 🥷 GreninjaSec — Kubernetes Security Scanner

-> **Current Status:** MVP with core scanning engine and Kubesec integration ✅
+> **Current Status:** Production-ready with Shadow Deploy Attack Simulation! ✅

-A lightweight, offensive security scanner for Kubernetes infrastructure.
-Detects misconfigurations, security vulnerabilities, and compliance issues in YAML manifests.
+A revolutionary offensive security scanner for Kubernetes infrastructure.
+Not only detects vulnerabilities, but **actually simulates real attacks** to show you exactly what hackers can do.

+**🎭 World's First Attack Simulation Scanner** — See the exact exploit path from vulnerability to full compromise!

 ---